 Hand sanitizer gel, hand sanitizing wipes, and body wipes will be useful to have on hand, to keep you feeling fresh on humid days.

-Your all-inclusive resort will have its own medical facilities, but it’s worth taking a small personal first aid kit with you.
+Your all-inclusive resort will have its own medical facilities, but taking a small personal first aid kit with you is worth it.

-Think of the most important things you use at home and pack some of them to keep in your hotel room.
-Your kit could include things like ibuprofen, Tylenol, anti-histamines, Imodium, ciprofloxacin, bandaids, eye drops, and dental floss.
+Think of the most important things you use at home and pack some to keep in your hotel room.
+Your kit could include ibuprofen, Tylenol, antihistamines, Imodium, ciprofloxacin, bandaids, eye drops, and dental floss.

 If you are planning to take any prescription or over-the-counter medications with you, be sure to check that you will be allowed to bring them into Mexico with you.